RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 <img width="400" alt="Add paywall" src="https://files.readme.io/9140485-Screenshot_2023-08-04_at_12.08.07.png">

 4. Import `RevenueCatUI` at the point in the user experience when you want to display a paywall (see below)

-#### If you already have `RevenueCat` through a different package manager:

-`RevenueCatUI` support on CocoaPods will come later: https://github.com/RevenueCat/purchases-ios/issues/3152

-For now, you can follow the instructions above and add `RevenueCatUI` through SPM instead.

 ## Overview